-The objective of the project is to improve the efficiency of industrial wastewater treatment at municipal treatment plants by improving the cooperation and know-how shared by industry, the treatment plants, and the authorities.
+The objective of the project was to improve the efficiency of industrial wastewater treatment at municipal treatment plants by improving the cooperation and knowhow shared by industry, the treatment plants, and the authorities.

 The results of the Best Project (Better Efficiency for Industrial Sewage Treatment), which surveyed the treatment of industrial wastewaters in the Baltic Sea region, indicate that industrial wastewaters continue to end up at municipal treatment plants in the entire Baltic Sea area, lowering the quality of treatment results, and increasing discharges of harmful substances and nutrients to the Baltic Sea.

 The BEST project sought to solve this problem through improved knowhow and investments.
 The project created recommendations for the treatment of industrial wastewaters at municipal treatment plants; identified national measures; and discussed the challenges and solutions at various events organised in the countries around the Baltic Sea.
 Investments that improve the quality and treatment results of industrial wastewaters were implemented in Estonia, Latvia, and Poland.